Tamerbekir/tamer-sql-employee-tracker/README.md

 - [Questions](#questions)

 ## Installation
-Requirements to use application: <a href=“https://dev.mysql.com/downloads/installer/“>MySQL</a>, <a href=“https://nodejs.org/en/“>NodeJs</a> and <a href=“https://www.npmjs.com/package/inquirer“>npm inquirer</a>.
+Requirements to use application: <a href=“https://dev.mysql.com/downloads/installer/“>MySQL</a> , <a href=“https://nodejs.org/en/“>NodeJs</a> and <a href=“https://www.npmjs.com/package/inquirer“>npm inquirer</a>.

-In order to use this application, the user must fork and/or clone over the repo once required packages are installed.
+To use this application, the user must fork and/or clone over the repo once the required packages are installed.
 Once the user has the repo set up on their location machine, follow the steps below.

 1 - Open the command terminal on index.js